 Samoa declares state of emergency as measles spreads across Pacific

-Since then, at least six deaths, five of them of infants under the age of two, have been linked to the outbreak, according to The Samoa Observer newspaper.
+Since then, at least six deaths, mostly infants under the age of two, have been linked to the outbreak, the health ministry said in a statement late last week.
 Of the 716 suspected cases of measles, 40per cent required hospitalization.

+As of the weekend, vaccination "for members of the public who have not yet received a vaccination injection, is now a mandatory legal requirement", the government said in a statement.
+Only about two-thirds of the population has been immunized, according to the health ministry.

-"The way it is going now and the poor (immunization) coverage, we are anticipating the worst to come," Radio New Zealand cited Samoa's Director General of Health Leausa Take Naseri as saying late last week.
+"The way it is going now and the poor (immunization) coverage, we are anticipating the worst to come," Samoa's Director General of Health Leausa Take Naseri was cited in the health ministry statement as saying.

 New Zealand Foreign Minister Winston Peters said on Friday his country would send 3,000 vaccines and 12 nurses to Samoa to assist with the outbreak.